 To a single person, The Moon could also be a call for a much needed reality check.
 It could signify someone who is too easily lead and puts out on the first date.
 And yes, this goes for both sexes!

 Sexually, The Moon is card which describes our longing to completely merge with our beloved – not just physically but on a deep soul level.
 Does his kiss make you feel drunk?
-Congratulations, you have entered the sphere of The Moon?
-Do you feel as if you’re travelling at the speed of light to unknown galaxies when you gaze into his eyes.
-It’s that Lunar beam again
+Congratulations, you have entered the Magic Lunar Love Sphere!
+Do you feel as if you’re travelling at the speed of light to unknown galaxies when you gaze into his eyes?
+It’s that Moon Beam again!

 A love affair that happens under the auspice of The Moon can be scary.
 You may feel completely out of control.
 One or both of you may feel as if you’re losing your sense of self.
 Just being aware of this helps.
 Once you realise what has happened, you can remind yourself of your boundaries.
 When The Moon is a main player, it is extra important to keep doing the things you did before you met, as well as keep in touch with your old friends.
 Stay grounded and keep it real!